dorakino/Sage-szimbolikus-szamitasok/README.md

-this repo is for symbolical symbolical math class
+this repo is for symbolical symbolic math class